 - 1. Login into the Masking Engine and select the Admin tab. - 2.
 Click Add User at the upper right of the Users screen. - 3.
 You will be prompted for the following information: - First Name (Optional) The user's given name - Last Name (Optional) The user's surname - User Name The login name for the user - Email The user's e-mail address (mailable from the Delphix Masking Engine server for purposes of job completion e-mail messages) - Password The password that the Delphix Masking Engine uses to authenticate the user on the login page.
 The password must be at least six characters long but no longer than 12 characters, and contain a minimum of one uppercase character, one wild character (!@#\$%^&), and one number. - Confirm Password Confirm the password with double-entry to avoid data entry errors. - Administrator (Optional) Select the Administrator checkbox if you want to give this user Administrator privileges.
 (Administrator privileges allow the user to perform all Delphix Masking Engine tasks, including creating and editing users in the Delphix Masking Engine.)
 If you select the Administrator checkbox, the Roles and Environments fields disappear because Administrator privileges include all roles and environments. - Role Select the role to grant to this user.
 The choices here depend on the custom roles that you have created.
 You can assign one role per user name. - Environment Enter as many environments as this user will be able to access.
 Granting a user access to a given environment does not give them unlimited access to that environment.
 The user's access is still limited to their assigned role.

-Add User

-First Name Last Name
+Last Name

-User Name Email
+Email

-Password Confirm Password
+Confirm Password

-Administrator

-Role

-Choose Role •
+•

-Environment

-Select Environment Name

 Cancel Save

-Note When a user is created, it's Account Status is Active by default. o create a new user using the Masking API follow these steps:
+Note When a user is created, it's Account Status is Active by default. a create a new user using the Masking ADI follow these stops: